Top 7 Famous Mosques in Uzbekistan – A Journey Through Islamic Architecture

 Kok Gumbaz Mosque in Shahrisabz - famous mosque in Uzbekistan

-One of the most famous sights in Uzbekistan is the Kok Gumbaz Mosque, which is situated in the centre of the Shahrisabz’s historical setting.
+One of the most famous sights in Uzbekistan is the Kok Gumbaz Mosque, which is situated in the center of the Shahrisabz’s historical setting.
 This mosque is thought to be the largest in the entire city.
 A text found within the mosque states that Ulugh Beg constructed the Kok Gumbaz Mosque as a memorial to his father, Shahrukh.
-Kok Gumbaz Mosque is one of the most beautiful ancient mosques in the Islamic world because of its complicated decorations and tiling’s.
+Kok Gumbaz Mosque is one of the most beautiful ancient mosques in the Islamic world because of its complicated decorations and tiling.

 4. Bolo Hauz Mosque in Bukhara: